RyanCocking/DeepLearning-DLBCL/README.md

 RUNNING

-Set directories and constants in `parameters.py`
+Set directories and constants in `parameters.py` and `dl_parameters.py` (soon to be merged)

-To generate images, run `python main.py gene_name` with either ABC or GCB as the argument.
+To generate images, run `python main.py gene_name` with either ABC or GCB as the argument

 To populate datasets and train a model, run `python learning.py`